apos/rapid-bulky-wshc-by-apos/README.md

 This is the most compact combination of hardware I could find out there:

 - [ESP32 30pin](https://de.aliexpress.com/item/1005004702430375.html) or ESP32 38pin (with [special breakout board for the 38pin](3d/V01/Breakout_board_2_with_clambs_and_38pin.jpg) )
 - [Breakout board 1](https://de.aliexpress.com/item/1005004786802668.html) - very slim, pins on top (which is what you want).
 You can use others, probably there will be other 3D models in the future.
-This has an Arduino form factor and simly is the best I could found.
+This has an Arduino form factor and simply is the best I could found.
 - Breakout board 2 has clamps and is for 38pin ESP32.
 - ITEAD joystick shields (bought them on eBay last year).
 - OLED 1,3'' (2,42'' to come, but need software fix from OnStep project)
-- Optional: two M3 23mm length (not necessary, bevause parts should snap together
+- Optional, but recommended for usage in the field: two M3 23mm length (not necessary, because 3d parts should snap together)

 #### Breakout board with DC converter and the 30pin ESP32 (recommended version)
 This board has many advantages: